YuYu Hakusho (2023 TV series): Casting

+Kitamura was slated to reprise his role, alongside newly announced cast members Shun Oguri, Nobuaki Kaneko, Mirai Moriyama, and Mizuki Yamamoto portraying inhabitants of the demon world.

 Release

 Netflix screened the first episode of YuYu Hakusho to an estimated 5,000 people at the Ariake Arena in Tokyo, Japan on December 13, 2023.
 According to Zoe Leung of Hypebeast, this made it the streaming service's biggest world premiere event to date.
 The entire five-episode series premiered on Netflix on December 14, 2023.

 A Tagalog dub was released in the Philippines on December 14, 2023 under the title Ghost Fighter.
 The Tagalog dub of the anime, which had the same title, became popular with children in that country in the 1990s.
 As of December 2023 the TV series became the most streamed series on the Philippines version of Netflix.
 The Philippines version uses the original Japanese character names.